Aditya9790/Machine-Learning/README.md

 # Machine-Learning
-I will be uploading small machine Learning projects.
+I will be uploading small machine Learning projects.<br>
 Libraries used :
 1. Numpy
 2. Pandas